Bel Tempo: Post breakup

 After Bel Tempo ended their activity, Suzana performed for a year in Belgrade jazz club Tabu.
 On these performances she was backed by Serbian jazz veterans Miša Blam, Miša Krstić, Miša Komnenić and Saša Radojčić.
 Vladimir started working as an editor on Radio Television of Serbia.
 Bel Tempo made a brief comeback to appear on the 1996 MESAM festival with the song "Ljubomora" ("Jealousy").

-After this appearance, Vladimir wrote the songs "Budi mi drug" ("Be My Friend") and "Jedna pesma koju volim" ("A Song that I Love") for Marina Perazić's 1998 album Ista kao more (The Same as the Sea) and turned towards music for television, theatre and film.
+Following Bel Tempo's 1996 reunion, Vladimir wrote the songs "Budi mi drug" ("Be My Friend") and "Jedna pesma koju volim" ("A Song that I Love") for Marina Perazić's 1998 album Ista kao more (The Same as the Sea) and turned towards composing music for television, theatre and film.
 He wrote music for numerous Radio Television of Serbia shows.
-He wrote music for numerous feature and short films, most notably Goodbye in Chicago (1996), Virtual Reality (2001) and Doctor Ray and the Devils (2012).
+He wrote music for numerous feature and short films, most notably the films Goodbye in Chicago (1996), Virtual Reality, Doctor Ray and the Devils (2012) and From Love (2019).
 He composed music for numerous plays by National Theatre in Belgrade, Serbian National Theatre, National Theatre in Niš, Bitef Theatre, Zvezdara Theatre, Boško Buha Theatre, Pinocchio Puppet Theatre and other Serbian theatres.
 He worked as the music producer for the Belgrade National Theatre.
+He has received numerous awards for his work.

-Suzana Petričević continued her acting career in theatre, on television and film.
-Together with Zoran Erić she wrote music for the play Doctor Faustus.
-In 2004 she released a multimedia CD through PGP-RTS, the disc featuring a cover of the song "Summertime", a video for the song and photographs.
+Suzana Petričević continued her acting career in theatre, on television and film, occasionally returning to music.
+Together with Zoran Erić she wrote music for the play Doctor Faustus, in which she played the role of God.
+With the song "Pusti me da spavam" ("Let Me Sleep") she appeared on the 1999 various artists album Proleće na trgu – Moj Beograd srce ima (A Spring at the Square – My Belgrade Has a Heart), featuring protest songs against NATO bombing of Yugoslavia.
+In 2004, she released a multimedia CD through PGP-RTS, the disc featuring her version of the song "Summertime", a video for the song and photographs.
 She appeared on the Beovizija 2004 festival with the song "Nikad više" ("Never Again").